Where We Be

 Distillery was the highlight of our touring day -- and not just because of their fine aged whiskey.

-For this four-day visit we stayed at Aberdeen Motel near Whycocomagh, 30 minutes south of Baddeck.
-Centrally located on
+For our four-day visit, we stayed at Aberdeen Motel near Whycocomagh, 30 minutes south of Baddeck

 Bright fall colors and a babbling brook make for a pretty setting